| Present: Soft Matter

 and Surface Physics

-Studies of low dimensional systems, mainly using grazing incidence X-ray scattering (GIXS), scanning probe microscopy (SPM), optical absorption spectroscopy (UV-Vis) and photoelectron spectroscopy (UPS-XPS) techniques, to find out the growth, morphology and electronic structures.
-Growth and electronic structures of organic molecule-substrate interfaces - such as ClGaPc, DNTT, etc. deposited by thermal evaporation. more...
-Tuning orientation and ordering of π-conjugated organic semiconductors - such as P3DDT, P3HT, etc. by spin-coating. more... by self-assembly at air-water interface. more...
-Tuning orientation and ordering of D-A type copolymer semiconductors - such as PDPP, etc. by spin-coating. more...
+Studies of low dimensional systems, mainly using grazing incidence X-ray scattering (GIXS), scanning probe microscopy (SPM), optical absorption spectroscopy and photoelectron spectroscopy (UPS-XPS), source measure unit (SMU) and probe station techniques/facilities, to find out the growth, morphology, electronic structures and device properties.
+Understanding growth (wetting, organization, ..) and electronic structures of organic molecules (ClGaPc, DNTT, BTBT, ..) at metal or dielectric surface for the improvement of device performances. more...
+Tuning backbone planarity and edge-on ordering of π-conjugated organic semiconductor (such as P3DDT, P3HT, ..) crystallites and their connectivity for better device properties by spin-coating. more... by self-assembly at air-water interface. more...
+Tuning backbone planarity, ordering of D-A type copolymer semiconductors - such as PDPP, etc. by spin-coating. more...
 Organized large array of organic capped metal nanoparticles: such

 as